 Cultivating Buddha’s Wisdom and Compassion in Sarasota, FL

-We are a Soto Zen Buddhist non-profit organization created to support the dissemination and growth of Buddhist Teachings within our communities and to help empower its members through direct participation in its programs.
+The Sarasota Zen Center, a Soto Zen Buddhist Temple, is a Florida registered non-profit organization created to support the dissemination and growth of Buddhist Teachings within our communities and to help empower its members through direct participation in its programs.
 The Sarasota Zen Center community offers a haven of peace and harmony in which to engage in the arduous task of self-discovery through Zen practice.
 Welcoming diversity, the practice of Zen is available to people of every race, religion, nationality, class, gender, sexual orientation, age, and physical ability.

 About Zen Buddhism

 “A special transmission outside the scriptures,

 Not founded upon words and letters;